 Author: Richard Flanagan

-I chose this as the first book simply because it was already loaded onto my smartphone and not just one of the many excerpts I had downloaded and then forgotten about.
-But I had forgotten about it as well and didn’t realize at the time why it was there.
+I chose this novel as the first book I would read simply because it was already loaded onto my smartphone and it was a full book, not just one of the many excerpts I had downloaded and then forgotten about.
+But I had forgotten about it as well and didn’t realize why it was there.
 I had started a new job taking the commuter rail 45 minutes or more each way to Boston.
 I started reading the book because there are only so many suduko puzzles you can do before you start seeing numbers every time you close your eyes and the puzzles start to get harder not easier.
-I read the book completely forgetting I had read part of it before.
+I read the book while completely forgetting I had read part of it before.

-It is a story of one character, a a man shaped by horrific war and facing the end of his life and empty marriage.
+It is a story of one character, a man shaped by a horrific war experience and facing the end of his life and empty marriage.
 For the first few chapters it felt like a bad romance novel disguised as a war novel.
-I realized I had read it previously was when I remembered talking about the scene where Dorry met Amy with my old book group.
+The moment I realized I had read it previously was when I remembered talking about the scene with my former book group when Dorry met Amy.
 I remember talking about the scene but not reading it.
-The red flower in her hair, he wants to leave but can’t quite go, she is so enchanting – what cliches.
-All the scenes between Amy and Dorry could be from a book with a shirtless man intertwined with a tiny blonde on the cover.It took me some time to see the purpose of it.
-There is a lot more to the book.
+The red flower in her hair- he wants to leave but can’t quite go- she is so enchanting – what cliches.
+All the scenes between Amy and Dorry could be from a book with a shirtless man intertwined with a tiny blonde on the cover.It took me some time to see the purpose of this storyline.
+But there is actually a lot more to the book.

 I was astounded by the unrelenting level of detail of the harsh conditions and lack of dignity and lack of respect for life of the POW camp sequences.
 What horrors I can barely imagine.
-Yet here they all are in believably page after page.
-Then I finally got to page 225 with 1/3 of the book left and I wondered if when I had previously read it, I had stopped completely because I was done, I couldn’t take it.
+Yet here they all are described believably page after page.
+Then I finally got to page 225 with 1/3 of the book left, to the point I had read to before.
+I wondered if I had stopped completely because I was just done, I couldn’t take it.
 Page 225 was the beating and death of Darky Gardiner.
 What mastery this moment was.
 Many pages of fierce non-ending description of one scene forcing the reader to be in a moment that seem to last forever.
 It captured the psychology of compliance, a subject that has to be handled with great care.
 For me this was the essence of the novel.
 Everything led to this point and everything after this point was wrap up as resolution.
 Now I can see why the plastic barbie love story was folded into this darkness.
-To provide scenes of the summer sea and a blonde beautiful woman as a contrast , anything will do.
+To provide scenes of the summer sea and a blonde beautiful woman as a contrast and relief.
+Anything would do.

 Despite several fabricated moments – such as the revelation that Darky was Dorry’s nephew and escaping the fire with Ella and predictable outcome – the book shines in other incredible moments of compassion and brutality between prisoners.
 The wide net the author casts to capture the multiple characters, some strong and some weak, is impressive.
 A man gives up half his goose egg to a dying comrade when nothing matters.
 Are those moments cliches as well?
 I am fortunate not to know.